ember-learn/cli-guides/guides/appendix/tailwind.md

 npm install autoprefixer postcss tailwindcss
 ```

-then, from your project's root directory add the following files:
+Then, from your project's root directory, add the following files:

 - `tailwind.config.js`